A Brief History of Cadillac

-Cadillac cars were often ranked number one in the United States because of its precise engineering and stylish luxury finishes.
+Cadillac cars were often ranked number one in the United States because of their precise engineering and stylish luxury finishes.
 In 1909, Cadillac was purchased by General Motors (GM) conglomerate and began producing large luxury vehicles such as limousines and ambulances.
 The iconic Cadillac tailfins were added in 1948 and reached their peak in 1959.
-In 1963, Cadillac introduced seat belts in the first row of their vehicles, which lead to the eventual passing of a federal law that made this a requirement for all vehicles.
+In 1963, Cadillac introduced seatbelts in the first row of their vehicles, which led to the eventual passing of a federal law that made this a requirement for all vehicles.
 In 1964, Cadillac came out with the first car that had an automatic air conditioning and heating system.
 By 1981, this system was implemented in all Cadillac cars.
-In 1990, Cadillac won the Malcolm Baldrige National Quality Award and two years later their Seville Touring Sedan became known as the "Cadillac of the Year."
+In 1990, Cadillac won the Malcolm Baldrige National Quality Award, and, two years later, their Seville Touring Sedan became known as the "Cadillac of the Year."
 To this day, Cadillacs still stand out on the roads of Manchester, Maine, Kennebec County, Maine, Hallowell, Maine, Gardiner, Maine, Augusta, Maine, and beyond.

-Whether your Cadillac needs brake repair, transmission repair, or something else, we at Al's Certified Auto Repair in ME, 04330 can take care of your car, bumper to bumper.
+Whether your Cadillac needs brake repair, transmission repair, or another service, we at Al's Certified Auto Repair in ME’s 04330 area can take care of your car, bumper to bumper.
 Today's Cadillac models include:

 Cadillac XT4: Cadillac's entry-level crossover SUV, introduced in 2019.
 Today's Cadillac XT4 includes a hands-free power liftgate, twin-clutch all-wheel drive, and head-up display that projects key information onto the windshield.

-Cadillac XT6: Cadillac's three-row midsize crossover that was unveiled at the Detroit Auto Show in 2019.
+Cadillac XT6: This is Cadillac's three-row, mid-size crossover that was unveiled at the Detroit Auto Show in 2019.

 Cadillac Escalade: The Escalade was introduced in 1999.
-The full-sized, body-on-frame SUV was a popular choice with hip-hop artists in the early 2000s and remains a popular choice for executives.
+The full-size, body-on-frame SUV was a popular choice with hip-hop artists in the early 2000s and remains a popular choice for executives.
 The SUV has three rows of seats and can seat up to eight people.
-When the time comes to bring your Escalade in for Automotive Repair, or Truck Repair, feel free to bring it to Al's Certified Auto Repair in Augusta.
+When the time comes to bring your Escalade in for Automotive Repair or Truck Repair feel free to bring it to Al's Certified Auto Repair in Augusta.

-Cadillac CT6: One of Cadillac's full-size luxury sedans that was released in 2016.
+Cadillac CT6: This is one of Cadillac's full-size luxury sedans that was released in 2016.